 Work profile mode is initiated when the DPC initiates a managed provisioning flow.
 The work profile is based on the Android multi-user concept, where the work profile functions as a separate Android user segregated from the primary profile.
 The work profile shares common UI real estate with the primary profile.
-Apps, notifications, and widgets from the work profile show up next to their counterparts from the primary profile and are always badged so users have an indication as to what type of app it is.
+Apps, notifications, and widgets from the work profile show up next to their counterparts from the primary profile and are always badged to indicate the type of app.

 With the work profile, enterprise data does not intermix with personal application data.
-The work profile has its own apps, its own downloads folder, its own settings, and its own KeyChain.
+The work profile has its own apps, downloads folder, settings, and KeyChain.
 It is encrypted using its own encryption key and can have its own passcode to gate access.

-The work profile is provisioned upon installation, and the user can only remove it by removing the entire work profile. administrators can remotely instruct the device policy client to remove the work profile, for instance, when a user leaves the organization or a device is lost.
+The work profile is provisioned upon installation, and the user can only remove it by removing the entire work profile.
+Administrators can remotely instruct the device policy client to remove the work profile, for instance, when a user leaves the organization or a device is lost or stolen.
 Whether the user or an IT administrator removes the work profile, user data in the primary profile remains on the device.

 A DPC running in profile owner mode can require users to specify a security challenge for apps running in the work profile.
 The system shows the security challenge when the user attempts to open any work apps.
-If the user successfully completes the security challenge, the system unlocks the work profile and decrypts it, if necessary.
+If the user successfully completes the security challenge, the system unlocks the work profile and decrypts it if necessary.